ashterenli/asm/x86-dgemm/README.md

 renaming.
 The pipeline has 14-19 stages.

-The test system and 2x16 GB = 32 GB ddr4 memory:
+The test system has 2x16 GB = 32 GB ddr4 memory:

 ```
         Size: 16 GB